 Even though Joey is from the Netherlands, he had a really hard time making a list of things to do while visiting his natal country.
-The last time he had been there, it was during his party animal stage and every night was a night on the town.
+The last time he had been there, it was during the party animal stage of his life and every night was a night on the town.
 Though we did want to spend a few evenings out on the town, I also wanted to see some of the iconic landmarks that make the Netherlands so rich in history.

-It took some asking around and a fair bit of research until we came up with a list of spots to visit while travelling.
-We luckily had access to a car while in Holland (thanks to Joey’s Uncle and Aunt), enabling us to visit more remote locations and see more places in a week than the average tourist.
+It took some asking around and a fair bit of research until we came up with a list of spots to visit while traveling.
+We luckily had access to a car while in Holland, enabling us to visit more remote locations and see more places in a week than the average tourist.
+Here are some of the highlights from our trip:

 Cost: €13.00